Books about how to build your own bicycle Online

 Second Stop - The Road Trip

-Before you start to build your own bicycle, first visit some local shops and see which parts they have there.
-Try to make friends with the locals because they can offer you some important tips and special discounts later on, and also create a rough estimate about the cost so you won't be overwhelmed later.
-Let's face it, in order to build your own bicycle, you will need to spend over some quality parts, but with proper negotiating techniques, you'll be able to save some money.
+Before you start to build your bicycle, first visit some local shops and see which parts they have there.
+Try to make friends with the locals because they can offer you some important tips and special discounts later on, and also create a rough estimate of the cost so you won't be overwhelmed later.
+Let's face it, to build your bicycle, you will need to spend over some quality parts, but with proper negotiating techniques, you'll be able to save some money.